520Git/dna-sequencing-star-alignment/README.md

 Files
 -----

-**Alignment.h**

->Class Alignment holds data for two DNA sequences.
+**Alignment.h** - Class Alignment holds data for two DNA sequences.

-**AlignmentTool.h**

->The class AlignmentTool is used to align two individual sequences.
+**AlignmentTool.h** - The class AlignmentTool is used to align two individual sequences.

-**DynamicSafe2DArray**

-Templatized wrapper class for 2D arrays.
+**DynamicSafe2DArray** - Templatized wrapper class for 2D arrays.

-**DynamicSafeArray**

-Tempatized wrapper class for arrays.
+**DynamicSafeArray** - Tempatized wrapper class for arrays.

-**List.h**

-Linked list.
+**List.h** - Linked list.

-**MSATool.cpp**

-Main program that reads sequences from input file, uses AlignmentTool and StarAlignment to align them and writes output to the provided output file.
+**MSATool.cpp** - Main program that reads sequences from input file, uses AlignmentTool and StarAlignment to align them and writes output to the provided output file.

-**scoringScheme.txt**

-Contains data used by the AlignmentTool class for scoring.
+**scoringScheme.txt** - Contains data used by the AlignmentTool class for scoring.
 Can be edited for different scoring method.

-**sequence.h**

-The class Sequence is used to hold a single DNA sequence.
+**sequence.h** - The class Sequence is used to hold a single DNA sequence.

-**StarAlignmentTool.h**
-The class StarAlignmentTool aligns multiple sequences taking individual alignments as input using the star alignment method.
+**StarAlignmentTool.h** - The class StarAlignmentTool aligns multiple sequences taking individual alignments as input using the star alignment method.

-**Validator.h**
-The class Validator is used to validate the input file before beginning alignment.
+**Validator.h** - The class Validator is used to validate the input file before beginning alignment.